javed18/Quantitative-Stock-Trading/README.md

-Project Name:
-Quantitative Stock Analysis Toolkit

-Project Description:
+Description:
-This project, the Quantitative Stock Analysis Toolkit, is a comprehensive analysis tool designed to provide insights into stock performance through a combination of technical analysis and machine learning algorithms.
-It allows users to assess historical stock price data, generate buy/sell signals, and backtest machine learning models for predicting future stock movements.
+This project is a comprehensive quantitative stock analysis toolkit, designed to provide insights into creating a trading system through combination of technical analysis and machine learning algorithms.
+It allows users to assess historical stock price data, generate buy/sell signals, backtest prediction model for accuracy and test portfolio returns.
+The end result is a robust algorithmic system for predicting future stock movements.

 Key Features: